 The dendrogram for the AR of HD patients is shown in Figure (9.5).
 The AR of HD patients were labelled as 1 to 21 and their normal control subjects were labelled as 22 to 42.
-Four clusters C_1 , C_2 , C_3 and C_4 were identified corresponding to the fusion coefficient of 0.145.
-Seven AR of HD patients were in C_3 .
+Four clusters $C_1$ , $C_2$ , $C_3$ and $C_4$ were identified corresponding to the fusion coefficient of 0.145.
+Seven AR of HD patients were in $C_3$ .
 The other clusters contained a mixture of AR of HD patients and normal subjects.
-Therefore it was concluded that the 7 AR of HD patients in cluster C_3 had CNV responses which were significantly different from the CNV responses of normal subjects and the remaining AR of HD patients.
-The AR of HD patients in cluster C_3 were labelled as abnormal AR of HD patients, the remaining AR of HD patients were for HD patients.
+Therefore it was concluded that the 7 AR of HD patients in cluster $C_3$ had CNV responses which were significantly different from the CNV responses of normal subjects and the remaining AR of HD patients.
+The AR of HD patients in cluster $C_3$ were labelled as abnormal AR of HD patients, the remaining AR of HD patients were labelled as normal AR of HD patients.